-IP Fast ReRoute is the last missing technological component from the IP protocol suite to become a mature carrier-grade transport technology.
-In this paper, we argued that, despite of the strong incentives, wide-spread adoption of IPFRR will not occur until the additional cost of IPFRR is significantly reduced.
+IP Fast ReRoute is one of the last missing technological components from the IP protocol suite on its way to become a mature carrier-grade transport technology.
+In this paper, we argued that, despite of the strong incentives, wide-spread adoption of IPFRR will not occur until the additional cost of IPFRR is reduced to a level tolerable to network operators.
 To support our claims, we presented a formal performance evaluation of IPFRR obtained on a full-fledged prototype.
-These performance evaluations showed that the currently standardized IPFRR technique, Not-via, imposes considerable extra load on both IP routers and network management.
+As far as we are aware of, this is the first time that such an evaluation is published in the literature.

-To tackle these issues, we introduced "lightweight Not-via": Not-via reformulated in terms of redundant trees.
-This allowed us to decrease the complexity of computing the detours to strict linear time, so the extra CPU load of IPFRR is amortized as compared to even plain shortest path routing.
-We redefined the semantics of not-via addresses, so that one address covers not just one but many failure scenarios, and we found that having to deal with less additional addresses causes a spectacular drop in the associated management cost.
-Using measurements, we identified this drop both in terms of the running time of Not-via and in terms of implicit cost components.
-Redundant trees, furthermore, allow for a simpler implementation, and the simpler semantics of not-via addresses permits invoking standard IGPs to advertise them.
-This demonstrates that, with clever modifications to Not-via, the extra complexity of IPFRR can be brought down to a tolerable level.
+Our measurements showed that the immense number of not-via addresses imposes considerable load on both IP routers and network management.
+However, by reformulating Not-via in terms of redundant trees we could decrease the number of additional addresses substantially.
+We also improved the complexity of computing the detours to strict linear time from the worse than quadratic complexity of Not-via.
+Hence, in the lightweight Not-via the extra computational complexity of fast reroute amortizes as compared to even shortest path routing.
+We discovered, however, that a more significant improvement comes from redefining the semantics of Not-via addresses, so that one address covers not just one but many failure scenarios, since fewer additional addresses caused a spectacular drop in the associated management cost.
+This demonstrates that, with clever modifications to Not-via, the extra load of IPFRR can be brought down to a tolerable level.
 We believe that this will further incentivize network operators to seriously consider deploying IPFRR in the future.